1. Email Marketing

 This email is from Orangewood, a guitar brand, and if you want to see a rather simple Black Friday, this is it.

-Google post sale email
+Google post-sale email

 Black Friday email marketing tips

-There are a few tips for having a successful email marketing campaign this Black Friday, but not all of them apply to everyone, so let’s focus on the main ones and see how you can start your email marketing campaign.
+There are a few tips for having a successful email marketing campaign this Black Friday, but not all of them apply to everyone.
+So let’s focus on the main ones and see how you can start your email marketing campaign.

 Be clear with messaging